elastic/ecs/rfcs/text/0017-remove-log-original.md

 ## Scope of impact

-Beats modules and Agent integration packages would be required to migrate if this change is adopted as proposed.
+Beats modules, Agent integration packages and the Logging UI would be required to migrate if this change is adopted as proposed.

 The removal of `log.original` will be considered a breaking change since the field is being removed from the schema.
 Possible migration/mitigations for users impacted may include:

+- The [`Beats default fields inclusion list`](../../scripts/generators/beats_default_fields_allowlist.yml) list should be updated by removing `log.original` if/when Deprecation progresses to Removal

+- The logs UI `message` column currently displays `log.original` in the absence of a `message` field.
+This should be updated to use `event.original` as the substitute field.
+See [builtin_rules](https://github.com/elastic/kibana/blob/master/x-pack/plugins/infra/server/services/log_entries/message/builtin_rules/generic.ts) and [associated test](https://github.com/elastic/kibana/blob/master/x-pack/plugins/infra/server/services/log_entries/message/builtin_rules/generic.test.ts).

+- References in the [RAC Rule Registry](https://github.com/elastic/kibana/blob/master/x-pack/plugins/rule_registry/common/assets/field_maps/ecs_field_map.ts) will need to be removed - these have `required: false` so hopefully non-breaking change.

+- Multiple tests in Kibana will need to be updated see e.g. [Function Test APM Mapping](https://github.com/elastic/kibana/blob/master/x-pack/test/functional/es_archives/monitoring/setup/collection/detect_apm/mappings.json)

-- requirement to alias `log.original` for current users of this field
+- TBD would it be beneficial to alias `log.original` for current users of this field

 - TBD if there exist current users of fields with distinct content/meaning in a common index mapping

 ## Concerns